robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 #### Behavioral Event Segmentation

 Identify the start and stop times of the behavioral events of interest (e.g., "Talk" events) from the coarse labels.
-Segment the neural power data and pose data based on the start and stop times of the behavioral events.
+Segment the neural power data and gesture data based on the start and stop times of the behavioral events.
 Ensure that the segmented data chunks are of sufficient length for further analysis (e.g., longer than a minimum filter length).

 #### Data Alignment and Combination

 Downsample the neural power data to match the sampling rate of the pose data.
-Combine the downsampled neural power data and pose velocity data into a single dataframe.
+Combine the downsampled neural power data and gesture velocity data into a single dataframe.
 Filter out instances with low velocity (e.g., < 200 pixels/sec) to focus on meaningful movements.

 #### Correlation Analysis